This post may contain affiliate links. Please read my disclosure policy.

-Creamy Italian Dressing Recipe – loaded with herbs, a little grated Parmesan cheese, shallots and garlic, this zesty dressing is wonderful drizzled on a fresh crispy salad.
+Loaded with fresh and dried herbs, Parmesan cheese, shallots and garlic, this zesty dressing is wonderful drizzled on a fresh crispy salad.

 This recipe makes a little more than 1 1/2 cups so there’s plenty to pass around the table for those that want another drizzle.
 If you have any leftover it will keep up to 4 days in an airtight container.
 That makes it nice for us to enjoy the leftover dressing as a dip for carrots, celery or my favorite raw sugar snap peas.

 Parmesan, oregano, garlic and shallots are combined with vinegar then microwaved just long enough to warm the liquid and draw out the flavors of the herbs.
 This process also helps melt the Parmesan cheese giving the dressing a smoother, silky texture.

-The dressing works best on hearty lettuce such as romaine or iceberg and is pretty fantastic served as a dip with your favorite crudités.
-There’s so much flavor in this dressing, you really don’t need to drench the salad.
+The dressing works best on hearty lettuce such as romaine or iceberg.
+It’s also pretty fantastic served as a dip with your favorite crudités.
+There’s so much flavor in this dressing you really don’t need to drench the salad.
 With plenty of tangy bite from the vinegar and brightness from the herbs, this dressing will be the star of your salad bowl!

-This recipe makes a great starter for your favorite family dinners like our Italian Meatball Recipe, or this Rich & Meaty Classic Lasagna.
+This recipe makes a great starter for family dinners like our Italian Meatball Recipe, or this Rich & Meaty Classic Lasagna.
 Have you ever tried making a Homemade Potato Gnocchi Recipe?
 It’s so much easier than you would think – check out our quick how-to video.

 Feel free to experiment and substitute red or white wine vinegar for the champagne vinegar.

 I love the champagne vinegar in this recipe because it doesn’t mask the other flavors.
 With shallots and garlic, basil and oregano, there is plenty of flavor going on and I don’t want to miss a thing!